-Welcome to the Forest Oaks Swim Team (FOST) 2020 swim season!
+Welcome to the Forest Oaks Swim Team 2023 swim season!

 Please take the time to read this section thoroughly.
-The purpose of the Handbook is to provide both Parents/Guardians and Swimmers with important information and participation guidelines.
+The purpose of this information is to provide both Parents/Guardians and Swimmers important information and participation guidelines.

 (1)Review and join us in fulfilling the three goals of our Mission Statement.

 (2)Review all other information in this Handbook, especially dates and locations.

 (3)Please make every effort to attend a FOST orientation meeting.

 FOSTER the opportunity to learn proper stroke, turn, and conditioning techniques to compete within the swimmer’s age group.

 FOSTER a healthy competitive environment with the other teams in the Northwest Aquatic League (NWAL).